securingsincity/google-home-xbox/README.md

 # Google Home Xbox Power

-Turn on your Xbox One from The Google Home
+Turn on and off your Xbox One from The Google Home.
+Requires Nodejs and Python

 ### Getting your Xbox One's IP address